Florence100/tg_mini_app_client/README.md

 # Telegram Mini App Client

-Frontend часть fullstack-приложения для Telegram Mini Apps.
+The frontend component of a full-stack Telegram Mini App.
-Проект реализован на React с использованием Redux и Telegram Web Apps API.
+The project is built using React, Redux, and the Telegram Web Apps API.

-Приложение предназначено для заказа десертов прямо в Telegram и взаимодействует с backend-сервером через REST API.
+The application enables users to order desserts directly within Telegram and communicates with the backend server via a REST API.

 ---

-## Описание проекта
+## Project Description

-Мини-приложение позволяет пользователю просматривать каталог десертов, оформлять заказы и взаимодействовать с интерфейсом без выхода из Telegram.
+The mini-app allows the user to browse the dessert catalog, place orders, and interact with the interface without leaving Telegram.
-Реализованы темы, адаптивность и корректная работа с Telegram Web Apps API.
+It features theme support, responsiveness, and proper integration with the Telegram Web Apps API.

 ---

-## Технологический стек
+## Technology stack

 - React
 - Redux Toolkit